Aysaralkhalde/multi-department-enterprise-network/README.md

 ## Overview

-A Cisco Packet Tracer project representing a **single organization with three departments and interconnected networks**.
+A Cisco Packet Tracer project representing a **single organization with three physical locations and interconnected networks**.

 ## Technologies Used